strattner/pybinder/README.md

 ```

 ## modifydns.py
-Will perform modification of DNS, with no validation (checking if entry already exists).
+Will perform modification of DNS, with no validation (does not check if entry already exists).
 ```
 ./modifydns.py --help
     ModifyDNS